Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 Question No. 4: Tell me a little bit about what you do now

 Similar to the “tell me about yourself” question, this is simply a way for the recruiter to get to know you a bit better.
-You don't need to outline your day-to-day duties, but this is a great way to emphasize certain aspects of your experience.
+You don't need to outline your day-to-day duties, but this is a terrific way to emphasize certain aspects of your experience.

 How to answer this question: You'll want to focus on the key aspects of your current job that are most related to this potential new opportunity.
 For example, if you're a writer and applied to an SEO-writing position, stress the SEO work you do at your current job, even if that's not your primary duty.
+But instead of focusing on your responsibilities, make sure that you talk about the positive impact that you're having.

 Question No. 5: Why are you looking to leave your current job?